 DJ Irie, whose name and work are synonymous with Miami, is a natural-born artist, entrepreneur, philanthropist, socialite, and passionate member of the Miami community.
 Ian Grocher, more widely known as DJ Irie, has worked hard to cultivate his visions.
 Irie’s passions have carried him to unique places and spaces that are the playground of ground-breaking artists and visionaries, such as Irie, that set the tone and create the vibe for the City of Magic.

 The official DJ for the Miami Heat, Irie labors to capture the essence of the Heat Experience and transform the atmosphere of the American Airlines Arena.
+He has quickly become one of the most popular DJs in Miami.
+He was able to fund his DJ equipment by using dj finance options.
+This allowed him to get started.
+Now, he DJs the Miami Heats.
 The enthralling presence and electric energy at home games are consistently conjured up by Irie.
 Having turned tables across the nation and with international audiences, this philanthropic entrepreneur engineers events, spaces, and programs that benefit the community.
 Many people only know this man as the celebrity DJ who is spinning in the mental-mix of the Miami they romanticize in daydreams to events like Irie Weekend, an event he conceptualized.
 But this artist offers a much more an attainable dream for the future artists of our communities.
 With Miami as the home-base of its endeavors, the Irie Foundation is firmly planted and fostered by Irie and his team.

 Upon launching his new website, www.djirie.com, we thought it only fitting to release some inner dialogue and insight from the artist that further defines him as a transformational community leader.
 As an ongoing goal for the artist and his team, at-risk youth at home and abroad are receiving guidance and mentorship not only to impact their present lives but to shape their futures.
 The Irie Foundation achieves this goal through the Impact Scholarship Program, the Irie Foundation Music, and Literacy Center, the Cultural Passport Program, the Pen Pal Initiative, Mentoring, and the newest Irie Rhythms Project.